olincollege/terminal/README.md

 ## Project Overview

-This project is an interactive text-based murder-mystery Terminal based-game that takes place inside your sisters computer to uncover what happened to her many years ago.
+This project is an interactive text-based murder-mystery Terminal based-game that takes place inside your sister's computer to uncover what happened to her many years ago.

 ### DISCLAIMER